MIROC-DOC/model_description/md_en/p-solv.md

-Calculate as.
-We show the case where $M$ is a general matrix,
-It is even simpler since it is actually a triple diagonal matrix.
+and compute it as Although we have shown that $M$ is a general matrix, it is simpler since it is actually a triple-diagonal matrix.

-During the program,
-For atmospheric parts in `MODULE:[VFTND1(pimtx.F)]`, MODULE:[GNDHT1(pggnd.F)]` for the underground part, the first half of the LU decomposition method.
-(where the $f'_k$ is obtained),
-In `MODULE:[SLVSFC(pgslv.F)]`, solve the equation of $3\times 3$,
-Seeking $\delta q_1, \delta G_1, \delta T_0$.
-Then, in `MODULE:[GNDHT2(pggnd.F)]`
-The second half of the LU decomposition method is performed and the rate of change of temperature in the ground is solved, Correct the fluxes so that the balance is matched.
-Also, in `MODULE:[VFTND2(pimtx.F)]`, for the atmosphere Solving the rate of temperature change,
-Fluxes are corrected with `MODULE:[FLXCOR(pimtx.F)]`.
+In the program, `MODULE:[VFTND1(pimtx.F)]` for the atmospheric part and `MODULE:[GNDHT1(pggnd.F)]` for the underground part, the first half of the LU decomposition method (where $f'_k$ is obtained) is performed, and in `MODULE:[ SLVSFC(pgslv.F)]`, the equation of $3\times 3$ is solved, and $\delta q_1, \delta G_1, \delta T_0$ are obtained.
+Then, in `MODULE:[GNDHT2(pggnd.F)]`, we perform the latter half of the LU decomposition method, solve for the temperature coefficient of variation for the ground, and correct the fluxes so that the convergence of the two equations agrees with each other.
+In `MODULE:[VFTND2(pimtx.F)]`, the temperature coefficient of variation is solved for the atmosphere, and the fluxes are corrected with `MODULE:[FLXCOR(pimtx.F)]`.

 ### Combined expression for time difference

-The coupling formula for finding $\delta T_1, \delta q_1, \delta T_0$ is, Solve three times under different conditions as follows.
+The concatenation formula for $\delta T_1, \delta q_1, \delta T_0$ is solved three times with different conditions as follows.

 Solve for surface wetness $\beta$ as 1.
 Surface temperature is a variable.

-2. the surface wetness obtained by `MODULE:[GNDBET]`.
- Surface temperature is a variable .
+2. the solution is based on the surface moisture content obtained by `MODULE:[GNDBET]`.
+The surface temperature is a variable.

-3. the surface wetness obtained by `MODULE:[GNDBET]`.
- In case of snowmelt, the surface temperature is fixed at the freezing point.
+3. the solution is given by the surface moisture content obtained by `MODULE:[GNDBET]`.
+In the case of snow melting, etc., the surface temperature is fixed at the freezing point.

-The first calculation is performed to estimate the possible evaporation rate, $Fq^P$.
-(When the surface wetness is small, the energy balance of the model indicates that Using the obtained $Fq$, the possible evaporation rate can be calculated by
-$\widetilde{Fq^P} = Fq / \beta$
-diagnosed as, would result in unrealistically large values).
-Possible evaporation rate is ,
+The first calculation is performed to estimate the possible evaporation rate ($Fq^P$).
+(When the surface wetness is small, diagnosing the possible evaporation rate as $\widetilde{Fq^P} = Fq / \beta$ using $Fq$ obtained from the model energy balance will result in an unrealistically large value.)
+The possible evaporation rate is defined as,

 $$
   Fq^P_c = Fq^P_{1/2}